Besov regularity of non-linear parabolic PDEs on non-convex polyhedral domains: Regularity results in Sobolev and Kondratiev spaces

 In order to estimate the terms $\partial_{t^r}u^j$ (and similar for $\partial_{t^{k-w-r}}v^{M-1-j}$) we apply Fa\`{a} di Bruno's formula {Fa\`{a} di Bruno formula}

 where the sum runs over all $r$-tuples of nonnegative integers $(\kappa_1,\ldots, \kappa_r)$ satisfying

+We apply the formula to $g=u$ and $f(x)=x^j$.
 In particular, from \eqref{cond-kr} we see that $\kappa_{r}\leq 1$, where $r=1,\ldots, k$.
 Therefore, the highest derivative $\partial_{t^r}u$ appears at most once.
-We apply the formula to $g=u$ and $f(x)=x^j$ and make use of the embeddings \eqref{kondratiev-emb} and the pointwise multiplier result from Corollary \ref{thm-pointwise-mult-2} (note that this leads to our restriction $a\geq \frac d2-2=-\frac 12$ for $d=3$).
+Moreover, we make use of the embeddings \eqref{kondratiev-emb} and the pointwise multiplier result from Corollary \ref{thm-pointwise-mult-2} (note that this leads to our restriction $a\geq \frac d2-2=-\frac 12$ for $d=3$).
 This yields

-For $\partial_{t^{k-w-r}}v^{M-1-j}$ we obtain as in \eqref{est-3} with $\mathcal{K}^{\eta-2m}_{2,a}(D)$ replaced by $\mathcal{K}^{\eta-2m+2}_{2,a+2}(D)$ the estimate
+For $\partial_{t^{k-w-r}}v^{M-1-j}$ we obtain as in \eqref{est-3} with $\mathcal{K}^{0}_{2,a}(D)$ replaced by $\mathcal{K}^{2}_{2,a+2}(D)$ the estimate

 since $m\geq 2$.
 Now \eqref{est-2}, \eqref{est-3}, and \eqref{est-3aa} together with Corollary \ref{thm-pointwise-mult-2} give for the first term in \eqref{est-1}: